linda-seiter/cmsc115_2252/week3/week3_lesson.md

 Is 100% statement coverage achieved?
 Yes it is!
 The single test case causes every statement in the `main` method to execute.
 However, the error was not discovered because the `false` branch of the conditional statement is not executed.

 **100% branch coverage** means every statement _and_ every branch is executed by at least one test.
-For each decision point (if, if-else, etc), at least one test includes a path that follows the `true` branch and at least one test includes a path that follows the `false` branch.
+For each decision point, at least one test includes a path that follows the `true` branch and at least one test includes a path that follows the `false` branch.

 For the `BuggyExample2` class, 100% branch coverage is achieved by adding a second test to cover the `false` branch.
 We'll omit the path column and just list the branch for decision point `num % 2 == 0`.